RishabhLawaniya/RishabhLawaniya/README.md

 - 👋 Hi, I’m @RishabhLawaniya
 - 👀 I’m interested in Problem Solving.
-- 🌱 I’m currently learning Web Developement.
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on any Web based Project.
+- 💞️ I’m looking to collaborate on any ML based Project.
 - 📫 How to reach me ...

 <!---